Caring for your curtains

 A quick and simple way to keep your curtains free of dust and dirt is to give them a regular vacuum with a brush attachment.

-If you do feel that your curtains need washing, then knowing the washing instructions of the fabric is really important.
-Fabrics vary greatly in the ways they can be washed, some being dry clean only and some can be washed multiple times.
-Washing instructions are normally attached to your product however, there are cases where they aren’t.
-When this happens, it is always best to get in touch with your curtain provider to ensure that you are washing them correctly.
-It is also important to check the washing properties for any curtains that are lined as this often washes differently to the main fabric.
+When your curtains need washing, make sure you follow the washing instructions of the fabric.
+Fabrics vary in the ways they can be washed, some being dry clean only and some can be washed multiple times.
+Washing instructions are normally attached to your product, but if they aren’t, it is always best to get in touch with your curtain provider to ensure that you are washing them correctly.
+It is also important to check the washing properties for any curtains that are lined as this may wash differently to the main fabric.

 Redressing curtains is an important step in caring for your curtains.
 Dressing a curtain is where the curtains are tied together in their pleats to ensure they hang properly.
 If the curtains don’t have tie-backs, over time the pleats may drop out and therefore the curtains can start to look out of shape.
 Redressing is simply a case of tying the curtain together for a while to bring back the pleats and make sure they hang properly again.